Bertrand256/dash-masternode-tool/doc/build-dmt-mac.md

-## Building the Dash Masternode Tool executable on macOS
+## Building the DMT executable file on macOS

 You can build Dash Masternode Tool for macOS by opening the Terminal app and running the following commands: